Melanin: Pheomelanin

 Part of the structural formula of pheomelanin. "(COOH)" can be COOH or H, or (more rarely) other substituents.
 The arrows denote where the polymer continues.

 Display of the presentation of the red pheomelanin pigment alongside the black eumelanin pigment in the hairs and skin of the paw pad of a tortoiseshell cat.

-Pheomelanins (or phaeomelanins, from Greek φαιός phaios, "grey") impart a range of yellowish to reddish colors.
+Pheomelanins (US English) or phaeomelanins (UK English) (from Greek φαιός phaios 'grey') impart a range of yellowish to reddish colors.
 Pheomelanins are particularly concentrated in the lips, nipples, glans of the penis, and vagina.
 When a small amount of eumelanin in hair (which would otherwise cause blond hair) is mixed with pheomelanin, the result is orange hair, which is typically called "red" or "ginger" hair.
 Pheomelanin is also present in the skin, and redheads consequently often have a more pinkish hue to their skin as well.
 Exposure of the skin to ultraviolet light increases pheomelanin content, as it does for eumelanin; but rather than absorbing light, pheomelanin within the hair and skin reflect yellow to red light, which may increase damage from UV radiation exposure.

 Pheomelanin production is highly dependent on cysteine availability, which is transported into the melanosome, reacting with dopaquinone to form cys-dopa.
 Cys-dopa then undergoes several transformations before forming pheomelanin.
 In chemical terms, pheomelanins differ from eumelanins in that the oligomer structure incorporates benzothiazine and benzothiazole units that are produced, instead of DHI and DHICA, when the amino acid L-cysteine is present.

 Pheomelanins, unlike eumelanins, are rare in lower organisms with claims they are an "evolutionary innovation in the tetrapod lineage" but recent research finds them also in some fish.